 Make sure your sales managers also understand what motivates their team members.
 Managers too should have positive mind-sets to inspire their teams.

-Use nonmonetary strategies to motivate your sales teams
+Use nonmonetary strategies to motivate sales teams

 Team motivation does not have to be expensive.
 Assuming you already offer fair pay and benefits, nonmonetary strategies can be just as effective.
 According to a 2009 survey conducted by McKinsey & Company, nonfinancial incentives were rated as more powerful motivators than financial incentives.
 Use this to your advantage.

-1. Celebrate wins in creative ways
+1. Motivate your team by celebrating wins in creative ways

 Publicly acknowledge the efforts that reps are making to help the company succeed.
 And don’t focus on celebrating only major wins, such as reaching quota; celebrating small wins can significantly increase motivation as you assign value and recognize great underlying behaviors (e.g., quality customer interactions).